Fast chess: Armageddon

-A variant of blitz chess where a drawn game is counted as a win for Black.
+Armageddon chess is a variant of speed chess where a drawn game is counted as a win for Black.
 This guarantees the game ends decisively, so it can be used as a final tiebreaker game.
 It was used in tournaments such as the Chess World Cup as a tiebreaker.
+Since 2019, in Norway Chess, players play an armageddon game after each drawn classical game.

 To compensate for giving Black draw odds, White has more time on the clock.
-Common times are six minutes for White and five minutes for Black or five minutes for White and four minutes for Black.
-This can also be played with a small increment.
-If there is no increment, then difficult questions arise when players must try to flag in trivial draws, which happened in the Women's World Chess Championship 2008 in the match between Monika Soćko and Sabina-Francesca Foisor.
-With a small increment, the time odds need to be larger to keep the situation balanced: Norway Chess has used 10 minutes to 7 minutes.
+Common times are six minutes to five minutes or five minutes to four minutes.
+If there is no increment, then difficult questions arise when players must try to dirty flag, which happened in the Women's World Chess Championship 2008 in the match between Monika Soćko and Sabina-Francesca Foisor.
+Armageddon can also be played with a small increment, but the time odds needs to be larger to keep the situation balanced.
+Norway Chess has used 10 minutes to 7 minutes, with a 1-second increment starting from move 40.

-Some tournaments utilise a bidding system for individual players of each match to decide how little time they would be willing to play with as black.
+Some tournaments utilize a bidding system for individual players of each match to decide how little time they would be willing to play with as black.
 The player with the lower bid for each match receives the black pieces with draw odds.
-This system minimises the perceived unfairness of Armageddon time controls that are decided in advance before a tournament with colours randomly allocated.
-Such an idea is reminiscent of the logical use case of fair cake-cutting.
+This system can be seen as fairer than randomly allocating colors.

 Armageddon chess does not scale well to slower time controls, as even in rapid the necessary time odds would need to be too large; in correspondence events or engine vs. engine events, it is simply unworkable.
-Larry Kaufman, Kai Laskos, and Stephen Pohl have tested using engines (Stockfish, Komodo, and Houdini) an alternative solution, allowing for equal times: Black has draw odds, but is not allowed to castle short.
+Larry Kaufman, Kai Laskos, and Stephen Pohl have tested an alternative solution using engines (Stockfish, Komodo, and Houdini), allowing for equal times: Black has draw odds, but is not allowed to castle kingside.
 Engine tests suggest that this is fair, although it has yet to be tried in practice by human grandmasters.